asontu/asontu.github.io/_posts/2020-04-02-a-better-way-to-do-dynamic-orderby-in-c-sharp.md

 	: Queryable.OrderBy(queryable, OrderFunctions[orderByField].Expression);
 {% endhighlight %}

-And the nice thing is you can pass the `dynamic` expression trees around like variables.
+And the nice thing is you can pass the `IOrderBy` expression trees around like variables.
 The logic behind a sort-column like `"hired"` could be kept in a completely different assembly or namespace to keep a good separation of concerns.